BizTechUoA/Website-Build/README.md

 The team of developers for this project are as follows:

-Vishesh Azad - Tech Lead
-Jerry Nguyen - Tech Lead
+Adia - Lead
-Bethany Yates - Tech Team Member
-Noah Borton - Tech Team Member
+Savyo - Designer
+Bliss - Designer
+Andie - Designer
+Nandini - Coordinator

 The creation of this website is being built for the co-presidents of the BizTech Society UoA club.